Quick Look:

 What is the Average Paralegal Salary?

-In 2011, the Bureau of Labor Statistics reported that the average US paralegal salary was $49,960.
+The Bureau of Labor Statistics reports that the average US paralegal salary is $60,970.
 However, the leaders in the field made nearly $35,000 more than this.
 Paralegals can work in a variety of offices.
 For example, some work for government groups whereas others work for privately owned firms.
 The size of the organization and its reputation and area of law also affect the average salary.
 A paralegal working for a large corporate law firm will make more than someone working for a small or upstart local law office or state government group.

 What are Some Paralegal Career Options?